Big terms with little meaning

 - “sparing or economical as regards money or food.”

 - “simple and plain and costing little.”

 In my opinion, there are levels of frugality, and extreme frugality could be interpreted as being stingy, ungenerous and selfish.
-Many people in the FIRE community (check the link here!) have manifest this behaviour (known as lean FIRE), where they cut back on all spending.
-This often include not buying new clothes for several years, living on pap and bone broth, going vegan and selling their car in favour of a bicycle.
+Many people in the FIRE community (check the link here!) have manifested this behaviour (known as lean FIRE), where they cut back on all spending.
+This often includes not buying new clothes for several years, living on pap and bone broth, going vegan and selling their car in favour of a bicycle.

 These are mostly done for financial reasons, more than anything else.

 A more mild version of frugality is where you cut costs on things that you don’t really care about.
-We often spend so much money on things like expensive coffee, five star hotels, expensive cars and boats – most of which we will not miss if it’s gone.
-These so-called ‘doodads’ eat into our cashflow, and look really awesome on our balance sheet’s expenses column.
+We often spend so much money on things like expensive coffee, five-star hotels, expensive cars and boats – most of which we will not miss if it’s gone.
+These so-called ‘doodads’ eat into our cash flow and look really awesome on our balance sheet’s expenses column.

 Might it be worth it to cut a few expenses to save a bit more money?

 I have added my collection of thoughts on frugality.
 Here is the list:

 - Frugality has to do with money and spending.
 It’s just that you don’t spend R 2 when R 1 will do.